frederic-perez/AmE-dictionary/data/dictionary.md

 __vexillology__ _n_ The study of flags.
 __vexing__ _adj_ :three::hammer: _Vexing problem._ _It’s a vexing topic._
 __viable__ _adj_ :two::hammer:
-__vial__ _n_ /ˈvʌɪəl/ A small container, typically cylindrical and made of glass, used especially for holding liquid medicines. _He turned over a vial of cocaine he had there._
+__vial__ _n_ :two: /ˈvʌɪəl/ A small container, typically cylindrical and made of glass, used especially for holding liquid medicines. _He turned over a vial of cocaine he had there._ _Angels empty the vials of wrath._
 __viand__ _n_ (viands)
 __vibrissa__ _n_
 __vicar__